josephxbrick/table_of_contents_sketch_plugin/README.md

 <img src="/readme_images/page_entry_symbol.png" width="480">

-When added to the TOC, the symbol instances will be stacked upon each other with no space in between, so you'll to build any desired padding into the symbol itself.
+When added to the TOC, the symbol instances will be stacked upon each other with no space in between, so build any desired padding into the symbol itself.

-You'll also need to set the symbol so that it resizes its content, with the title and page number pinned appropriately.
+You'll also need to set the symbol so that it resizes its content with the title and page number pinned appropriately.
 For best results, use this pinning:

 <img src="/readme_images/page_entry_pinning_1.png" width="380">

 <img src="/readme_images/page_entry_pinning_2.png" width="380">

-The plug-in will not change the height of any TOC page or symbol instance.
+The symbol instances that the plug-in adds to the TOC will be the same height as the corresponding symbol.

 ### The TOC section-title symbol (optional)